 - absences from Australia of no more than three months in the 12 months before applying.

-A Citizenship Wizard is available on the Department of Immigration and Border Protection website to help you determine if you meet the residence requirement.
+A Citizenship Wizard is available on the Department of Home Affairs website to help you determine if you meet the residence requirement.

 If you satisfy the general eligibility criteria, you will need to pass a test before applying for Australian citizenship.
 Those covered by other situations (such as those aged under 18 or over age 60, or people who suffer from a substantial impairment or loss of hearing, speech or sight) are not required to sit a test.